 Like most of you, I was first introduced to Rose Tico at a panel at Celebration 2017.
 Though details were sparse, we were treated to a special glimpse at this important new character entering the franchise.
 And it was important.
 For too long women of colour have been absent from Star Wars, or hidden under prosthetic or the CG mask of motion capture.
 It felt like a watershed moment.

-What we did learn of Rose immediately piqued my interest, especially the little touches like how she ties her hair up with a length of wire.
+What we learned of Rose immediately piqued my interest, especially the subtle stuff like how she ties her hair up with a length of wire.
 It spoke volumes for her character.
 An everyday engineer trying to find her place in the galaxy was just what we needed after decades of prophesised fathers and sons and the plight of the Jedi.
 Here was a nobody just trying to do the right thing.
 Like you.
 Like me.

 More than that, though, was Kelly Marie Tran, the actor who portrayed her.
 She had such infectious enthusiasm for Rose, for the saga and for us all.
 She was a beacon of bright light, already an inspiration, and a welcome part of the saga.

 Rose Tico is an everyday hero, a capable engineer and, for all intents and purposes, us the fans on screen.
-I can’t wait to see more of her, be that in books, comics or Episode IX.
+I only hope that we see more of her going forward.